BrightID/BrightID/README.md

 This repo is for the BrightID mobile app.

 Other repos
-* [BrightID Node](https://github.com/BrightID/BrightID-Node): A node hosting the BrightID social graph
+* [BrightID Node](https://github.com/BrightID/BrightID-Node): A node hosting the brightID social graph
 * [BrightID API](https://github.com/BrightID/BrightID-API): APIs allowing third-party apps to verify users

 ## Discuss